curl/curl/docs/CHECKSRC.md

 - `BADCOMMAND`: There's a bad !checksrc! instruction in the code.
 See the **Ignore certain warnings** section below for details.

 - `BANNEDFUNC`: A banned function was used.
-The funtions sprintf, vsprintf, strcat, strncat, gets are **never** allowed in curl source code.
+The functions sprintf, vsprintf, strcat, strncat, gets are **never** allowed in curl source code.

 - `BRACEELSE`: '} else' on the same line.
 The else is supposed to be on the